-The seventeen digit Vehicle Identification Number (VIN) contains coded information that the aligner software can use to recall the vehicle specifications.
+The seventeen-digit Vehicle Identification Number (VIN) contains coded information that the aligner software can use to recall the vehicle specifications.

-Recalling vehicle specifications using VIN can be used for 1981 or newer passenger cars.
-This method will not work for trucks, pick-ups, vans, mini-vans, or utility vehicles.
+NOTE: Recalling vehicle specifications using VIN can be used for 1981 or newer passenger cars sold in the United States.

 To recall vehicle specifications using the VIN, press "Recall by VIN..." on the first "Vehicle Specifications" popup screen.
-The "Recall Specifications by VIN" popup will appear.
+The "Recall Specifications By VIN" popup will appear.

-Enter the 17 digit VIN using the keyboard, and then press "Enter" or "OK."
+Enter the seventeen-digit VIN using the keyboard, and then press "Enter" or "OK."